 Despite the historical challenges to adopting advanced digital platforms and technologies in healthcare, COVID-19 has been the key igniter driving the use of technology in the rapidly growing DCT world.
 The clinical trials industry continued to move towards a decentralized model when patients could no longer travel to sites for participation.
 As a result, leveraging technology was paramount in sustaining those clinical trials that weren’t delayed or canceled altogether.
 While hurdles to adoption still exist, digital technologies are undoubtedly transforming the way clinical trials are designed and implemented in multifaceted ways.

 For patients, DCTs reduce the time commitment, along with the need and potential complexity of traveling to and from sites, increasing their likelihood of continuing in the study once enrolled.
-The ability to participate from the comfort of their own home also can mitigate trust issues within patient populations that have experienced historic unfair, unsafe mistreatment from medical and research professionals as encountered in the Tuskegee Airmen Experiment, the Havasupai diabetes project and others.
-Seventy-five percent of potential trial participants surveyed by Tufts reported being open to having a nurse come to their home or collecting their own data through such digital entablements as electronic patient reported outcomes (ePRO) and direct data capture (DDC) platforms.
+The ability to participate from the comfort of their own home also can mitigate trust issues within patient populations that have experienced historic unfair, unsafe mistreatment from medical and research professionals as encountered in the Tuskegee Airmen Experiment, the Havasupai diabetes project, and others.
+Seventy-five percent of potential trial participants surveyed by Tufts reported being open to having a nurse come to their home or collecting their own data through such digital enablements as electronic patient-reported outcomes (ePRO) and direct data capture (DDC) platforms.